Deepika Singh: Career

 Sandhya Patwardhan Jindal and Sakshi Patwardhan Salgaonkar opposite Namik Paul and Vin Rana, in Kavach...
 Mahashivrati.
 In the same year, she played Advocate Aamna Sayed in the web series Halala.

 In 2022, Singh made her film debut with Titu Ambani opposite Tushar Pandey.
 Rachana Dubey of The Times of India noted, "Deepika Singh puts out an honest, frill-and-fuss-free performance."

-Since February 2024, Singh is seen portraying Mangal Srivastav Saxena opposite Naman Shaw in Mangal Lakshmi.
+From February 2024 to June 2026, Singh is seen portraying Mangal Srivastav Saxena opposite Naman Shaw in Mangal Lakshmi.

 Personal life

 Singh married director Rohit Raj Goyal on 2 May 2014.
 Following her marriage, she changed her name to Deepika Singh Goyal.
 In January 2017, she announced her pregnancy.
 In May 2017, Singh gave birth to their son and took a brief break from acting.
 Singh has also been trained in the classical Odissi dance form.